Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 Publishing an Iris App SDK will allow you to offer the app to customers to download and use.

-> 📘 Nice to know
->
-> After publishing an Iris App SDK, Trackunit must first approve the app before it will be visible in the marketplace.

 This guide assumes you've completed the [getting started](./getting-started) guide.